Fasting and Oral Health: Expert Tips for a Fresh Smile

 Conclusion

-Fasting has both benefits and challenges for oral health.
+It has both benefits and challenges for oral hygiene.
 While it can reduce gum inflammation, it also increases the risk of bad breath and dry mouth due to reduced saliva flow.
 By staying hydrated, maintaining excellent oral hygiene and using the right products, you can protect your teeth and gums for fresh breath and a healthy smile while fasting.

 Need help choosing the right oral care products?
 Explore our range at Ivohealth.